u0078867/ulema-ul-analyzer/README.md

 **What's new**

 U.L.E.M.A.:

+1.1.6: (11/01/2016):
+- Solved issue #24 (erroneous zone for marker data interpolation and gimbal lock correction)
+- Anatomical marker data calculated from clusters with missing technical markers is not shown (wrong) anymore in the exported C3D.

 1.1.5 (03/06/2015):
 - Solved issue #23 (bug when adding data to C3D if the file does not contain the SUBJECTS section).